What is the Community Trigger?

 The purpose of the community trigger is to give those affected by repeated anti-social behaviour, the right to request an Anti-Social Behaviour Case Review.
 The community trigger can only be used if you think your concerns have not been dealt with, or acted upon, by agencies.

-Please note, concerns about individual officers, or services, should continue to be directed to the relevant organisation’s complaints procedure and/or the Ombudsman or the Independent Police Complaints Commission.
+Please note, concerns about individual officers, or services, should continue to be directed to the relevant organisation’s complaints procedure and/or the Ombudsman or the Independent Office for Police Conduct (IOPC).

 How to make a Community Trigger Application?

 You can make a community trigger application in Derbyshire by contacting your local district/borough council.
 Please click on the relevant link below for the appropriate authority.

 The Police and Crime Commisisoner for Derbyshire in consultation with local Councils, Clinical Commissioning Groups, Social Housing Providers and the Police have agreed to be the route of appeal for community trigger cases.
 Please see the following link which outlines the full community trigger appeals process.
 This document explains the process of how to make a community trigger appeal.